fatastronauts/build-your-own-mint/README.md

 ### Google Sheets

 > I use a Google Sheet because it's convenient.
-If you don't trust Google or want to build your own fancy interface, you can totally do that - but that's out of scope for this demo.
+If you don't trust Google or want to build your own fancy interface, you can totally do that - but that's out of scope for this project.

 - First, create a Google Sheets spreadsheet, and save its ID in `.env` as `SHEETS_SHEET_ID`.